vahidv/pdp/README.md

   - Decorator
   - Strategy

-> installation
+> installation guid:

  just clone the project and then run it with php internal web server:
   ```
  php -S localhost:8000 -t public
   ```
  then navigate to : http://localhost:8000/public

- you done it :+1 . just click on your desired pattern from menu and go on ...
+ you done it :+1: now just click on your desired pattern from menu and go on ...